tarunmahashwari/tarunmahashwari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on exploring robotics...
+- 🔭 I’m currently working on exploring robotics.
-- 🌱 I’m currently learning AI and Machine Learning and TensorFlow...
+- 🌱 I’m currently learning AI and Machine Learning and TensorFlow.
-- 👯 I’m looking to collaborate on Upcoming War between atheist and optimistic ...
+- 👯 I’m looking to collaborate on Upcoming War between atheist and optimist.
-- 🤔 I’m looking for help with meditation...
+- 🤔 I’m looking for help with meditation.
-- 💬 Ask me about God...
+- 💬 Ask me about God.
 - 📫 How to reach me: http://tarunmahashwari.wordpress.com
-- 😄 Pronouns: ...He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...I know Hindi
+- ⚡ Fun fact: You know Nothing Jon Snow!